php-http/documentation/plugins/cache.rst

     ``If-None-Match`` are added to the HTTP request to allow the server answer with 304 status code.
 When a 304 response is received we update the CacheItem and save it again for at least ``cache_lifetime``.

-Using these options together you may control the how your cached responses behave.
+Using these options together you can control how your responses should be cached.
 By default, responses with no cache control headers are not cached.
 If you want a default cache lifetime if the server specifies no ``max-age``, use::

     $options = [